wbthomason/buildit.nvim/README.md

 `buildit` from some other plugin or custom interface.
 All `:BuildIt` does is call `start_build`, so the behavior is as you'd expect.

+# Customization

+Right now, there's not all that much you can change about the default behavior of `buildit` (though this will change soon).

+You can, however, add your own builder definitions by modifying the `g:buildit_builders` variable.
+Look at [the default builders](rplugin/python3/buildit/builders.py) for the necessary structure.
+Any builders you redefine in `g:buildit_builders` will override the default definitions.

 # Contributing

 Contributions are welcome!
 Please add an issue for any bugs you run into or features you would like.